Chapter 6 She Must Divorce

 Aria bit down hard on her lip, tasting the sharp metallic sweetness of blood before finally suppressing the churning emotions inside her.

-She turned to the saleswoman.
+She turned her attention to the saleswoman.

 "How much is this necklace?"